 Step 0.
 Prioritize PR Merges

-Given that applying a formatter will impact almost all files and potentially lead to conflicts, it’s advisable to merge pull requests before proceeding with the formatter implementation.
-This minimizes the workload in later steps.
+Given that applying a formatter will likely impact almost all files and potentially lead to merge conflicts, it’s advisable to merge pull requests before proceeding with the formatter implementation.
+This will minimize your (or your colleague’s) workload in later steps.

 Step 1.
 Introduce the Formatter Config

-We begin by adding the files that house your formatters’ config the config (like .editorconfig, .clang-format, etc.).
+We begin by adding the files containing your formatters’ config (like .editorconfig, .clang-format, etc.).
 Place a script in the root your repository – say, format_all.sh – that applies the formatter to all files.
 Your script might look something like this:

 #!/bin/sh